-- Applied context – students create and situate their work within communication, collaborating within College and with external partners, enabling students to advocate the significance and nuance of sound and its relationship to other senses.
+- Applied context – students create and situate their work within the School of Communication, collaborating within the RCA and with external partners, enabling students to advocate the significance and nuance of sound and its relationship to other senses.

-The SD pathway is situated within Information Experience Design (IED), a radically innovative two-year MA programme engaging with data, experience and transformation through experimental communication design.
-As such, SD is naturally collaborative and post-disciplinary, sitting alongside IED pathways in Moving Image Design and Experimental Design.
+The Sound Design pathway is situated within Information Experience Design (IED), a radically innovative two-year MA Programme engaging with information, experience and transformation through experimental communication design.
+As such, Sound Design is naturally collaborative and post-disciplinary, sitting alongside IED pathways in Moving Image Design and Experimental Design.
 All IED students are expected to work across these pathways, which act as home bases for expanded practice, engaging with science, critical theory, philosophy, digital and physical making.
-Students share mixed studios with other School of Communication students in Visual Communication and Animation.
+Students share mixed studios with other School of Communication students in Visual Communication, Animation and Digital Direction.

-The pathway is delivered through projects with external partners, seminars, peer reviews, tutorials, study visits and technical workshops.
-In the first year, students choose from the School of Communication elective programme provided by all School subjects, including an elective offered by the Sound Design pathway.
+The Pathway is delivered through projects with external partners, seminars, peer reviews, tutorials, study visits and technical workshops.
+In the first year, students choose from the School of Communication elective programme offered by all School programmes.
 Additional projects, activity, events and talks are provided by IED.